 Keeping Clean While Camping

 You'll be out in nature, not a place known for being clean, hiking and walking and setting up camp and doing all sorts of things that will make you come in contact with dirt, and on top of that, showers and bathrooms can be hard to come by.

 Even if you aren't a neat freak, being completely filthy and climbing into your sleeping bag can leave you feeling a bit icky.

-Also, dirty feet get blisters, when sweat dries on your skin it can be irritating, and simply washing your face with a damp cloth can make you feel wonderful after being in the hot sun.
+Cleanliness isn't just about aesthetics.
+Dirty feet will get blisters.
+Sweat drying on your skin will irritate it and cause rashes.
+Simply washing your face with a damp cloth can make you feel wonderful and refreshed after being in the hot sun.

 Contains Tea Tree & Eucalyptus Oil to help kill germs too!

 There is one thing no camper should be without --> baby wipes.
 This is my number one requirement while camping.
 I can't do without my baby wipes when outdoors and playing in the dirt.

 Mothers know how handy baby wipes can be, half-eaten food on your kid's face?
 A swipe and it's gone.
 Playing in the dirt?
 Quickly running a baby wipe over their hands cleans at least the worst of it off and keeps everything a bit neater.
 Well, imagine campers as big kids, playing out in the big sandbox of nature...baby wipes come in handy.